The Elizabeth Public Library

-To view them we offer two reader/printers, one of which is connected to a
+To view them we offer two reader/printers, which are connected to computers for

-computer for easy scanning and uploading to your email account.
-Microfilm
+easy scanning and uploading to your email account.
+Microfilm materials are

-materials are available during all library hours of operation.
-Please ask
+available during all library hours of operation.
+Please ask staff for

 of our State and Region

-Find obituaries and other U.S.news content from local, regional, and national sources with
+Find obituaries and other U.S. news content from local, regional, and national sources

 The New Jersey Digital